tassiomm/ProgressManager/README.md

 - `startTime` works together with `timeleft`.
 The `timeleft` property is the amount of time (in seconds) left to finish the progress view in relation to `startTime`
 - `maxTime` is maximum total time (in seconds) of the progress view

-#### NOTE: If `timeleft` is bigger than maxTime or less than 0, it will not work.
+#### NOTE: If `timeleft` is bigger than maxTime or less than 0, the progress manager won't function properly.

 ![ProgressInfo](progressManager_example_fig.png)

 ## Personalizing

 You can perfome some personalizations, such as:
-- **direction**: defines if the bar progress is increasing or decreasing
+- **direction**: defines if the bar progress is increasing or decreasing;
-- **smoothness**: defines how smooth the progress bar will increasing or decrease
+- **smoothness**: defines how smooth the progress bar will increase or decrease;
-- **shouldRestartAutomatically**: flag to indicate if the progress bar should restart automatically after is finished
+- **shouldRestartAutomatically**: flag to indicate if the progress bar should restart automatically after is finished (a loop).

 ```swift
 progressManager.smoothness = .high